kiruthika-anandan/random-pin-generate/README.md

 Use string format to make random number length as 4.
 Using a HashSet to store the list of secure random PINs to make sure they are unique and has no duplicates.

+Assumptions:
+1. The random PINs can start with 0
+2. The random PINs are of String datatype

 There are 2 unit tests that check the functional aspects of the program (i)Every random PIN has 4 digits
 (ii)The HashSet collection has 1000 PINs.
 Also Check multiple runs of the function.